Career outlook

 • Scientific research and analysis

-• Creating archeological surveys, object analysis, cataloging and classification of objects
+• Conducting archeological surveys, object analysis, cataloging and classification of objects in museum or lab settings

 • Critical thinking and communication